kwea123/fish_detection/README.md

 You can see your detection result, which should be comparable to mine at the beginning of this readme!

+More results are available at [results.ipynb](https://nbviewer.jupyter.org/github/kwea123/fish_detection/blob/master/results.ipynb).
+The detection threshold is 0.1 and the output numbers are the detection time (in seconds) for each image.

 My trained model is available [here](fish_detection_graph_public/).
 You only need this graph and the [label map](data/fish_label_map.pbtxt) to be able to reproduce my result.

 Finally, as for the speed, it runs at 40-50ms per image on one 1080Ti (after warmed up), which is sufficiently fast for me.